Kathamii/TINF15B4MCJI/docs/Software_Architecture/Software_Architecture_Document.md

 |[Use-Cases Overview](/docs/Use-Cases/Use-Case%20Overview%201.0.png)| 1.0 | 27/11/2016 | GamesCobold|
 |[Use-Case Create Game Room](/docs/Use-Cases/Create%20Game%20Room/CreateGameRoomSpecifications.md)| 1.0 | 27/11/2016 | GamesCobold|
 |[Use-Case Enter Game Room by Link](/docs/Use-Cases/Enter%20Game%20Room%20By%20Link/UseCase-EnterGameRoomByLink.md)| 1.0 | 27/11/2016 | GamesCobold|
-[This subsection provides a complete list of all documents referenced elsewhere in the Software Architecture Document.
-Identify each document by title, report number (if applicable), date, and publishing organization.
-Specify the sources from which the references can be obtained.
-This information may be provided by reference to an appendix or to another document.]

 #### 1.5	Overview
 This document contains relevant information about the framework we used and the architectural goals that should be reached